Lorenzo-x64/Projet-IT-Neige/README.md

 | Increased Ultrasonic sensor accuracy | Temp Sensor |
 | GUI | Simple To use good looking user interface |

 This project ultimately evolved into two versions: a "basic" prototype and an "advanced" one.

 Both share the same goal but differ in complexity and features.
 Our professor initially specified a simple yet efficient base design: PVC tubing with 3D-printed top and bottom end caps.
-At first, I wasn’t sold on it.
+At first, I wasn't sold on it.
 I worried that routing components inside a cylindrical tube would make space management tricky, and the overall design felt a bit too amateurish.
-That’s why I decided to take it a step further and develop a second version, packing it with more advanced electronic and physical features.
+That's why I decided to take it a step further and develop a second version, packing it with more advanced electronic and physical features.

 The PVC-based prototype includes only the core features our professor required: GPS, an SD card logger, and the main ultrasonic sensor.
 The only addition beyond the brief is a simple user interface to control and monitor the device something we added for practicality, even though it wasn't explicitly requested.